stephenfletchtek/CV/README.md

 #### Team Treehouse and Codecademy (2021 - 2022)

 Team Treehouse and Codecademy are online bootcamps where I learned Python, Django, and CSS whilst creating some solo projects.
-I also built some applications using OAuth 2.0 and deployed one of my projects on [Python AnyWhere](https://www.pythonanywhere.com/).
+I also built some applications using OAuth 2.0 and deployed one of my projects on [python anywhere](https://www.pythonanywhere.com/).
 The projects are in my github repositories.

 #### Nikon Metrology (2017 to 2021)
 _System Testing and Integration Lead_